This feature requires a Business, Premium, Standard, Advanced, or Enterprise membership.

 On sites like Wix, Squarespace, and WordPress, videos with cards play in-line on the mobile web.
 On Facebook and Twitter, mobile apps and mobile web will link to the vimeo.com video page.

 From the analytics panel for your video, you can check the number of times all of its cards have been seen and clicked for the past 30 days.
 Learn more about analytics for video interaction tools at Video Settings analytics panel.

 Cards, as well as any other video interaction tools (such as end screens and contact forms) that you previously added, will now be shown within your showcase.
 Once you’ve shared your showcase, your viewers will see your cards when viewing the showcase.
 Learn more at Vimeo Showcases.

 <div class="vimeo-space" style="padding: 56.25% 0 0 0; position: relative;"><iframe src="https://player.vimeo.com/video/76979871" style="height: 100%; left: 0; position: absolute; top: 0; width: 100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 Best practices for sharing videos with cards on social platforms

 If you’re embedding a video with cards on social platforms like Twitter or LinkedIn, you can simply paste your Vimeo video page URL in your post instead of the Vimeo embed code.

 If you’d like to share your video on Facebook or Twitter, but want your post to link back to your own site instead of the Vimeo video page, you’ll need to add some extra code to your website.
-Learn more about optimizing your website for posting to social platforms.
+Learn more at 'Optimize your website for posting to social media platforms'